-Clementine cake is a zesty mediterranean-style dessert, with just a little spice from the addition of cinnamon and (in this recipe) paprika.
+Clementine cake is a zesty Mediterranean-style dessert, with just a little spice from the addition of cinnamon and (in this recipe) paprika.
 The smoky, sweet flavor of paprika complements the sweetness of the cake perfectly.
 Top it all off with a sweet and sticky glaze, and clementine cake is one of those desserts that’s hard to ignore.

 If you’re looking for a spicier variant, try using some candied jalapeños as a topper to your clementine cake.
 See our recipe here, or you can purchase them (Amazon).
 Just place them atop the icing (in a pattern of your choice.)
 Those candied jalapeños will add to the sweetness and elevate the heat plenty.
 And you’ll have plenty around to some other fun candied jalapeño uses.

-And if you’d love something tangier, try adding a squeeze of lime juice to the frosting.
+If you’d love something tangier, try adding a squeeze of lime juice to the frosting.
 The amount is up to you (based on how tangy you want it), but anywhere from 1/4 of a teaspoon to a full teaspoon is typically enough.

 Clementine cake is best enjoyed fresh, but it can be stored in an airtight container for up to five days.
 If your cake becomes dry over that time, add some extra icing glaze to the top.
 It’ll help moisten things up.